software-allies/cap-authentication-firebase/README.md

 ## Implementation into a module

-To use this module go-to the app module and into the sections' import and put the Authentication Module.
+To use this module, go to `app.module.ts`, in the import section and import it `AuthenticationModule` with your proper credentials.

 ```
 import { AuthenticationModule } from 'cap-authentication-firebase'
 ```
----
 into the import section
 ```
 @NgModule({